 - Deliver digital denture (very rarely requires post-delivery adjustment)

-The typical digital denture workflow requires 3 visits with very little if any occlusal or sore spot adjustments due to the highly accurate manufacturing process some cases can even be completed in two visits.
+The typical digital denture workflow requires 2-3 visits with very little if any occlusal or sore spot adjustments due to the highly accurate manufacturing process.